twbs/bootstrap/site/content/docs/4.5/getting-started/introduction.md

 ### JS

 Many of our components require the use of JavaScript to function.
-Specifically, they require [jQuery](https://jquery.com/), [Popper.js](https://popper.js.org/), and our own JavaScript plugins.
+Specifically, they require [jQuery](https://jquery.com/), [Popper](https://popper.js.org/), and our own JavaScript plugins.
 We use [jQuery's slim build](https://blog.jquery.com/2016/06/09/jquery-3-0-final-released/), but the full version is also supported.

-Place **one of the following `<script>`s** near the end of your pages, right before the closing `</body>` tag, to enable them. jQuery must come first, then Popper.js, and then our JavaScript plugins.
+Place **one of the following `<script>`s** near the end of your pages, right before the closing `</body>` tag, to enable them. jQuery must come first, then Popper, and then our JavaScript plugins.

 #### Bundle